ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

 subject_train:    7352 rows and   1 column   [1-30 values]; these are subjects who performed in the window slot 1-30 X test       :    2947 rows and 561 columns
 y test       :    2947 rows and   1 column   [1-6 values]; these are activityId labels subject_test :    2947 rows and   1 column   [1-30 values]; these are subjects who performed in the window slot 1-30
 ```

+In raw data, there were 7352 (train) + 2947 (test)    = 10299 rows.
+In raw data, there were 561 (X) + 1 (y) + 1 (subject) =   563 columns.
 Out of 561 variables, only mean and std (standard deviation) measurements are considered for the final tidy data set.
 Thus, it is 66 variables in the final data set.

 The final tidy data set has been processed to have a new set of data with, 6 activities, 30 subjects and 66 variables.
 For each combination of these activities and subjects (6 * 30 = 180), there is mean calculated for every 66 variable.
 Thus, the final data has 66 + 2 = 68 columns and 180 rows.

 This has been achieved by processing the raw data through as set of tranformers.
-Please refer to "Transformations" sectin for more info on this.
+Please refer to "Transformations" section for more info on this.

 Transformations